sarperkumcu/SpamFilter/README.md

 ## Installation

--Kafka was used as a pipeline between local file system and hadoop file system.
+- Kafka was used as a pipeline between local file system and hadoop file system.
--NLTK was used for preprocess and train model.
+- NLTK was used for preprocess and train model.

 ## Prerequirements